matomo-org/developer-documentation/docs/3.x/migrate-piwik-2-to-3.md

 ```

 As you might see the method to render the widget is now always called `render` and it used to be the name specified
 when creating the widget.
-The configuration is now done in a static configure method that let's you eg configure the
+The configuration is now done in a static configure method that lets you eg configure the
 category, the name, the order of the widget and more.
 [Learn more about the new API in the Widgets guide.](/guides/widgets).

 ## User menu